-Apple and Samsung reportedly meeting for settlement talksAlex Wagner - Deputy Managing Editor, News Desk
+Apple and Samsung reportedly meeting for settlement talksAlex Wagner - Editorial Director of News and Content

 Apple and Samsung have been duking it out in courtrooms around the world for quite a while now, with each company claiming that the other has infringed some assortment of patents with their various smartphones and tablets.
 It appears that the two firms may be interested in trying to settle their disagreements once and for all, though, as a report from the Wall Street Journal claims that Apple and Samsung have held several settlement discussions recently.